LimaVazEduardo/Curriculum/README.md

   detailed_entries(what = subject,
                    when = year,
                    with = institute)

 ```

 This is the tricky part, because you need to try-and-error all entries of
 each function to display the correct information in the output PDF file.

-Once all vectors are called from `data.R`, you can use the command `Knit` in R
-Studio to generate a PDF file of your curriculum according to Hyndman layout.
+Once all vectors are called from your database, `data.R`, you can use the command `Knit` in R Studio to generate a PDF file of your curriculum according to Hyndman layout.

 See a real curriculum example in PDF format at: `Curriculum/Hyndman/Hyndman.pdf`.

 ```
 ├── Curriculum
 │           ├── Hyndman
 │           │         ├── Hyndman.pdf
 │           │         ├── Hyndman.Rmd
 │           │         └── packages.bib
 │           ├── r
 │           │   └── data.R

 ```